awesomephant/al-studio-website/projects/kaledoscopio-college-of-arts.md

 related_projects:
   - The United Generations
 ---
 ‘…And thus they tell the child that the hundred is not there.
 The child says: No way.
 The hundred is there.’
 (Loris Malaguzzi, The Hundred Languages 1987).
-‘Kaledois Garden’ is a child-sized art centre aimed at developing the children creative potentials.
+Kaledoscopio is a child-sized art centre aimed at developing the children creative potentials.
 Artistic laboratories where the child can create and experiment his skills, offer the possibility of a re-evaluation of those activities and emotions addressed to develop a better self.

 The constant increase in full-time employment of women, single-parent families, and the lack of replacement figures have led to higher demand for organizations responsible for children growth.